jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome Research Log.md

 ### May 2nd
 - Mostly reading about [[thoughts/Raft Consensus Algorithm|Raft]] consensus algorithm today and understanding how it works
 	- Always wondered how these consensus algorithms deal with bad actors -- turn out they don't!
-That's where [[thoughts/fault tolerance#Byzantine Faults|BFT]] comes in
+That's where [[thoughts/Byzantine Faults|BFT]] comes in
 	- Seems to be promising for replicating between trusted peers (potentially applicable)
 - Starting a very minimal stripped down implementation of [[thoughts/Raft Consensus Algorithm|Raft]] in Rust I am nicknaming `miniraft`.
 Code [here](https://github.com/jackyzha0/miniraft) (but will most likely be private until it is done).